-A moment's reflection should convince you that money today is alwaysCertain interest rates occasionally turn very slightly (-0.004%) negative.
+A moment's reflection should convince you that money today is always Certain interest rates occasionally turn very slightly (-0.004%) negative.
 The phenomenon is so rare and minor that it need not detain us here.worth more than money tomorrow.
 If you don't believe me, send me all of your money immediately.
 I'll return every cent of it-scout's honor-in exactly one year.
 I won't hold my breath.
 You'd be foolish indeed to forgo food, clothes, housing, transportation, and entertainment for a year for no remuneration whatsoever.
 That's why a dollar today is worth more than a dollar tomorrow.
-(Another reason that a dollar today is worth more than a dollar tomorrow is that, in modern economies, for reasons discussed in Chapter 17 "Monetary Policy Targets and Goals", prices tend to rise every year.
+(Another reason that a dollar today is worth more than a dollar tomorrow is that, in modern economies based on fiat money, prices tend to rise every year.
 So \$100 tomorrow will buy fewer goods and services than \$100 today will.
-We will discuss the impact of inflation on interest rates more at the end of this chapter.
-For now, we consider only nominal interest rates, not real interest rates.)
+We will discuss the impact of inflation8 on interest rates more at the end of this chapter.
+For now, we consider only nominal interest rates9, not the real interest rate 10.)
 But what if I told you that if you gave me \$100 today, I'd give you \$1,000 in a year?
 Most lenders would jump at that offer (provided they thought I would pay as promised and not default), but I wouldn't offer it and neither would most borrowers.
 In fact, about \$110 would be the most I'd be willing to give you in a year for \$100 today.
-That's an interest rate of 10 percent (\$10/\$100 = .1 or 10%), which, as comedian Adam Sandler might say, is "not too shabby." www.tsrocks.com/a/adam\sandler\texts/ the chanukah song.html If we let the loan ride, as they say, capitalizing the interest or, in other words, paying interest on the interest every year, called annually compounding interest, your \$100 investment would grow in value, as shown in Figure 4.1 "The fate of \$100 invested at 10%, compounded annually".
+That's an interest rate of 10 percent ($\frac{10}{5100} = .1$ or 10%), which, as comedian Adam Sandler might say, is "not too shabby." www.tsrocks.com/ a/adam_sandler_texts/the_chanukah_song.html If we let the loan ride, as they say, capitalizing the interest or, in other words, paying interest on the interest every year, called annually compounding11 interest, your \$100 investment would grow in value, as shown in Figure 4.1 "The fate of \$100 invested at 10%, compounded annually".
+(The compounding period 12 need not be a year, and it is even possible to compound interest continuously, but unless otherwise noted we will compound annually in this chapter.)

 - 8. A sustained increase in the price level or average prices. - 9.
 The price of borrowing money as it is usually stated, unadjusted for inflation. - 10.
 The price of borrowing money adjusted for inflation. - 11.
-Earning interest on interest.
+Earning interest on interest. - 12.
+The amount of time that passes before interest begins to earn interest.